SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day2-genome_assembly/tutorial_genome_assembly.md

 ### 4. Hifiasm Assembly

-Hifiasm is a fast haplotype-resolved de novo assembler for PacBio HiFi reads. it can produce partially phased assemblies of great quality.
+Hifiasm is a fast haplotype-resolved de novo assembler for PacBio HiFi reads.
+It can produce partially phased assemblies of great quality.
 Hifiasm can use trio (Parental) short reads data or Hi-C data to produce haplotype-resolved assemblies.

 #### Assembly using only HiFi data